Everywoman (organisation): Everywoman Events

-ran from 2006 to 2019 and showcased the dynamic female talent working at the top of the retail industry.
-It also showcased the range of career opportunities that retail can offer women beyond the shop floor.
+ran from 2006 to 2019 and showcased the female talent working at the top of the retail industry.
+It also showcased the range of career opportunities that retail can offer women beyond only the shop floor.

 The everywoman in Travel Awards ran from 2017 to 2019 and celebrated women working within the travel industry.

 Modern Muse

 In November 2010, everywoman launched the Modern Muse project, designed to engage the next generation of female business leaders and entrepreneurs by showcasing women of today in all walks of business life, running a schools outreach programme offering work experience, internships, career advice and mentorship.
 Its goal was to reach out to one million young women and girls to inspire them to look at business careers and entrepreneurship.

 In 2021 the Trustees determined that the schools outreach programme would cease and the role of Modern Muse would be to support organisations with a shared mission: The Prince's Trust, which helps young people access training and jobs, and TechSheCan, whose mission is to level the gender playing field in the technology space.